AI-READI/high-level-dataset-structure/main/v1.0.0/README.md

 If the dataset includes data from samples (e.g., cells, tissues, etc.) the following metadata files must be included:
 - samples.tsv and samples.json: Metadata files containing basic information about the samples used in the study.
 The samples.tsv file contains the information while the sample.json file acts as a sidecar that describes the columns in the samples.tsv file.
 See [here](metadata_files/samples_specs.md) for specifications about these metadata files.
--

 ## Compliance with FAIR principles
-An examplation of how the BCDS help complying with relevant FAIR principles is provided [here](compliance_FAIR.md).
+An explation of how the BCDS help complying with relevant FAIR principles is provided [here](compliance_FAIR.md).

 ## Example